 Advantages of Tilt / Gravity Pour Permanent Mold

 - Permanent mold castings offer superior mechanical properties (Yield, Tensile, and Elongation) than conventional casting processes

 - Improved surface finish

-- Spray coatings (Insulating and Chill coatings) are easier to apply in the mold resulting in an improved overall part quality.
+- Spray coatings (insulating and chill coatings) are easier to apply in the mold resulting in improved overall part quality.

 Tilt Pour Permanent Mold Aluminum Casting Applications

 - Air Cylinders

 - Base Castings

 - Compressor Bodies